JeremyRand/namecoin.org/docs/faq/index.md

 ### Why is there a separate name_new step?

 This is to prevent others from stealing your new name by registering it quickly themselves when they see your transaction.
-The name is not broadcasted, only a salted hash of it.
-There is a mandatory 12 block wait that gives you enough time to broadcast your name with name_firstupdate, reducing the chance that someone will get in a name_firstupdate ahead of you.
+The name is not broadcasted during the name_new step, only a salted hash of it.
+There is a mandatory minimum delay of 12 blocks before you can broadcast your name with name_firstupdate; this means that by the time other people know what name you're registering, they would have to reverse at least 12 blocks in order to steal the name.

 ### Why is there a registration fee?